leopeng1995/neuralsql/README.md

 ### Features

 * Use SQL-like syntax to query MongoDB and get data insight.
-* Used multiple backends, such as TensorFlow, Keras, or scikit-learn.
+* Use multiple backends, such as TensorFlow, Keras, or scikit-learn.
 * Computation Engine for generates MongoDB pipeline/map-reduce operator to reduce data transmission.
 * Auto-completion and syntax highlighting CLI.
 * Pretrained Model Auto Serving.